abelsiqueira/abelsiqueira.github.io-old/research.en.md

 I have interest in, or am working at, the following projects.
 If you are a student looking for a research topic, this is a good start.

+# Simplex Implementation in Julia

+The objective of this project is implement an efficient Simplex algorithm in Julia.
+There are many steps in this project, a few are listed below:

+- Basic Simplex;
+- Bounded Simplex;
+- Dual Simplex;
+- JuMP integration;
+- Basis factorization update;
+- Pre-processing;
+- Integer problem implementation.

 # Framework for Nonlinear Optimization in Julia